SummaryRead the full fact sheet

 - acidic foods – such as lemons, oranges and tomatoes

-- ‘nightshade’ foods – such as tomatoes, potatoes and eggplants
+- ‘nightshade’ foods – such as tomatoes, potatoes, peppers and eggplants

-People who have an intolerance to certain foods have found that excluding it from their diet can make them feel better overall.
-However it’s unclear how this affects arthritis symptoms.
+People who have an intolerance to certain foods have found that excluding them from their diet can make them feel better overall.
+However, it’s unclear how this affects arthritis symptoms.
 If you’re thinking of excluding foods from your diet, speak with a dietitian to make sure you’re not eliminating important nutrients.

-- eat a well-balanced diet, including fruit and vegetables, protein foods, dairy, cereals and grains.
+- include a variety of fruit and vegetables, protein foods, dairy, nuts, pulses, cereals and grains.
 This will help to maintain general good health and a healthy weight

-- increase dietary calcium to reduce the risk of osteoporosis in later life
+- include adequate dietary calcium to reduce the risk of osteoporosis in later life

-- keep your weight within the normal range – excess bodyweight increases stress on joints, especially weight-bearing joints like knees and hips
+- keep your weight within your target range – excess bodyweight increases stress on joints, especially weight-bearing joints like knees and hips

 - keep a food diary – if you think a particular food may aggravate your condition, it can help to keep a diary of your food intake and symptoms.
 After a month, you may have some idea about which food could be provoking symptoms.
 Discuss these results with your doctor or a dietitian